Authors, Don and Linda Pendleton

 Linda’s fiction suspense thriller, “The Unknown,” is in print and ebook format, and was previously titled “The Dawning,” Her first short story won first place in a Short Story Writers contest and is available in Kindle and other ebook formats as “The Masquerading Cowboy, A Novella."

 She has published three books in her Catherine Winter, Private Investigator Series, and is working on a fourth.
 She published an historical novel, “Corn Silk Days, Iowa, 1862,” which was inspired by the actual Civil War letters of her great-great-grandfather, a Union soldier from Iowa.
 “Sound of Silence,” a suspense thriller, was released in 2012, and her most recent thriller is "Deadly Flare-Up, A Richard McCord P.I. novel."

 Linda’s lifelong interest in the fields of metaphysics and the paranormal has colored her writings and research.
 For two years she wrote a monthly column for a metaphysical magazine.
 She wrote two online ecourses at Self Healing Expressions.
 After Self Healing Expressions closed, she re-wrote both ecourses and published them as books in 2017.
 Linda has published a number of inspirational books on Spirituality, spirit communication, UFOs, and related subjects.

-Linda has a daughter, a son, four grandchildren and two great-granddaughters.
+Linda has a daughter, a son, four grandchildren and four great-granddaughters.
 Although most of her time is devoted to her love of writing, she also enjoys the exploration of her family genealogy.
 She lives in the West and has a Ragdoll cat, Max, who is also part dog and part space alien.
-Although Max replaced her psychic cat, Snickers after he passed, she’s sure Max was given a few genes from Snickers.
+Although Max replaced her psychic cat, Snickers, after he passed, she’s sure Max was given a few genes from Snickers.
 They call that “genetic tinkering,” and she’s sure those responsible are out there in the cosmos somewhere.

 For additional information on Linda's fiction writings, visit her website. and for more nonfiction books by Don and Linda Pendleton, click below.